Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 | `serviceAccount.create` | If true, create and use ServiceAccount resources    | `true`  |
 | `serviceAccount.name`   | Name of the server service account to use or create | `null`  |

-### ASP.NET Core Configuration
+### Application Runtime Configuration

-Those are ASP.NET Core specific configuration parameters.
+Those are application runtime configuration parameters, mostly ASP.NET Core specific.
 They define the following aspects of application runtime for microservices:

 * URL path base: this determines URL path base that specified microservice with an external APIs should run on.
 So for example, if the value for `registry` component is `/registry`, then a sample API path